slowstabs/CTF-Writeups/picoCTF/Forensics/File Types.md

 Here's the order of files I had to go through with the decompression commands:

-Finally you'll get to your final stage which will have a ASCII text file and inside it you'll see a string which looks like hex, run that in CyberChef and voila!

-`picoCTF{f1len@m3_m@n1pul@t10n_f0r_0b2cur17y_3c79c5ba}`

 1. b2zip - `binwalk -e flag`
 2. gzip - `binwalk -e 64`
 3. lzip - `lzip -d -k flag`